Updated on November 14, 2022

 Unity: This is by far the most widely used software among mobile game developers.
 It is completely free to use (until you put your game onto the market) and has very high graphics capabilities.

 No matter which game development software you choose, it’s still extremely important to learn a programming language.
-A great place to start is C#.
-This object-oriented programming language is simple and relatively easy to grasp.
-It is also the most widely-used programming language among Unity developers.
+A great place to start is C#, which is the most widely-used programming language among Unity developers.
+C# is an object-oriented programming language is simple and relatively easy to grasp.

 Outsource your graphics to another designer.
 There are plenty of sites that are dedicated to helping you hire a designer who will give you the look you’re after.